Retirement relationships can be complicated

 If you saw the 2009 film, It’s Complicated, with Meryl Streep, Steve Martin, and Alec Baldwin, you have some idea of how confusing relationships can be for the 50+ crowd.
 Blended families, grey divorce, on-line dating, Viagra and Cialis use, and sexually transmitted diseases are all on the rise among the elders among us.

 Calling it quits

-Related article: Commuication is essential in estate planning
+Related article: Communication is essential in estate planning

 Related article: Financial Tips for second marriages

-Make sure a good lawyer looks at each parties’ situation prior to agreeing to cohabiting!
+Make sure a good lawyer looks at each parties’ situation prior to agreeing to cohabit!
 Why?
 Because it is complicated!

 Do you have experiences or stories about couples or going it alone in retirement?